flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 likely want to include your Flutter project in that app as some form of library instead.

-In order to embed Flutter like a library, use the Flutter module template.
+In order to embed Flutter as a library, use the Flutter module template.
-Executing `flutter create -t module xxx` produces a Flutter project containing a CocoaPods pod designed for consumption by your existing host app.
+Executing `flutter create -t module xxx` produces a Flutter project with a CocoaPods pod designed for consumption by your existing host app.

 Assume you have an existing iOS app at `some/path/MyApp`, and that you